 Tuesday 5 November 1940

-Italian/Greek Campaign: On the coastal sector, the Italian Littoral Group establishes a secure bridgehead across the Kalamas River.
+Italian/Greek Campaign: On the coastal sector, the Italian Littoral Group establishes a secure bridgehead across the Kalamas (Thyamis) River.
 They advance on Igoumenitsa.
 The Italians continue trying to re-take the Grabala Heights without success.
 The Italians are using light tanks, with little effect.

 In the Pindus sector, the Italian disaster continues.
 The Italians are surrounded and surrendering.
 Relief forces are unable to reach them.
 General Georgios Stanotas launches cavalry attacks on them in the Vovousa Valley.
 The Italian position is hopeless.

 In the Koritsa sector, the Greek 9th Infantry Division and 15th Infantry Division attack across the Albanian border.

 The Regia Aeronautica bombs the Greek border town of Monastir, and the ports being used by the British - Piraeus and Patra.
 The RAF bombs Brindisi, Naples, and Bari.

 European Air Operations: RAF Bomber Command attacks various ports, including Hamburg, Boulogne, Dunkirk, Antwerp, Flushing, Bremerhaven, Bremen, and Emden.

 The Luftwaffe bombs London, East Kent and Ramsgate.
 Night attacks resume, with London, East Anglia, Scotland, South Wales, and the Midlands hit.
 The Corpo Aereo Italiano attacks Harwich again with 8 bombers.

 Losses for both sides are roughly a handful.